 Is part-time study an option?

-Can the Architecture & Building courses be studied off-campus or by distance education?
+Can the Architecture & Built Environment courses be studied off-campus or by distance education?

 - No, the undergraduate degrees offered by the school are available on-campus at the Geelong Waterfront Campus.
 While a small number of units can be taken in the off-campus or on-line modes, the vast majority of units are on-campus at the campus of offer.